This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-When the baby’s head, neck, or shoulders are pulled too hard during labor or part of the baby gets stuck in the birth canal resulting in excessive pressure, the nerves of the brachial plexus can be overstretched or even torn.
+When the baby’s head, neck, or shoulders are pulled too hard during labor or part of the baby gets stuck in the birth canal resulting in excessive pressure, the nerves of the brachial plexus can be overstretched and torn.

 The brachial plexus is a bundle of five nerves that control sensation and movement in the arms.
 They run from the spinal cord, through the bones of the neck, and into the arm.
 Here they attach to the smaller nerves that further branch out into the arm and down to the fingers.

-Klumpke’s disease describes damage to the nerves of the lower arm, and when all five nerves are damaged it is called global palsy.
-Often any kind of palsy caused by brachial plexus injury is called Erb’s palsy.
+Klumpke’s disease describes damage to the nerves of the lower arm, and when all five nerves are damaged, it is called global palsy.
+Often any palsy caused by brachial plexus injury is called Erb’s palsy.

 When the nerve damage is severe, surgery may be needed to make repairs, but this rarely completely corrects the damage.
 Most children with severe brachial plexus injury will be permanently disabled to some degree.

 When to Seek a Brachial Plexus Injury Lawyer

 While these children can go on to live normal, healthy, and long lives, they also may require adaptive devices, physical and occupational therapy, medications for pain, and accommodations at school and in the workplace.

 Poor judgment or negligence on the part of a medical caregiver during childbirth can cause these injuries.
 A brachial plexus injury lawyer can help you decide if your case is valid and if it can be proved that someone was to blame for your child’s injury.

-Generally, for a case like this you need to be able to prove a few things about the care you received during labor and delivery.
-You must demonstrate that there was a medical professional, such as a doctor, providing your care, that he or she either took inappropriate actions or neglected to take appropriate actions while caring for you, and that those mistakes or that lack of action led to your child’s injury and disability.
+Generally, for a case like this, you need to be able to prove a few things about the care you received during labor and delivery.
+You must demonstrate that the medical professional, such as a doctor, took inappropriate actions or neglected to take appropriate measures while caring for your child.

 How a Lawyer Can Help

 You may not know where to start, though, or how to proceed and develop the proof you need to make your case.
 This is where a brachial plexus injury lawyer can help.

 These are professionals who are experienced in litigating and settling birth injury lawsuits.
 A lawyer experienced in this type of legal action can look over the evidence and decide if there is a case to be made.

 More than half of all brachial plexus injury cases end in monetary settlements.
 So it is worth your time and effort to talk to an experienced lawyer who can win a settlement for you.

 How to Find a Good Lawyer

-You should also select your lawyer based on positive recommendations from past clients and on success rates.
+You should also select your lawyer based on positive recommendations from past clients and success rates.
 You want a lawyer not just with experience in this type of law, but who has also won cases and has gotten monetary damages for clients.